Brian Baldwin: Appeals

-The direct appeal related to whether Alabama had jurisdiction to try the case, because the abduction and robbery of Rolon occurred in North Carolina.
+The direct appeal related to whether Alabama had jurisdiction to try the case since the abduction and robbery of Rolón occurred in North Carolina.
 The charges increased to kidnapping after she was taken across state lines.
 Judge Robert E. Lee Key, who had presided over Baldwin's trial and conviction, heard this appeal.
 But it is normally accepted in law that the same judge cannot preside over a hearing to appeal his own case.
-He ruled that Alabama had jurisdiction because Rolon's murder was committed there.
+He ruled that Alabama had jurisdiction because Rolón's murder was committed there.

 Multiple appeals of Baldwin's case were filed on the conviction and trial proceedings, based primarily on the following issues: